mailslurp/mailslurp-client/README.md

 ```

 ### Upload attachment
 Attachments can be uploaded as base64 strings.
 The ids returned can the be used with `SendEmailOptions` send functions.
+See the [upload attachment options](https://www.mailslurp.com/docs/js/docs/interfaces/uploadattachmentoptions/) for more information.
 ```javascript
 /**
  * Upload base 64 encoded file